-The Environmental Evaluation Modeling System (EEMS) is a fuzzy-logic modeling framework that can be applied to a wide range of conservation and planning applications.
-With EEMS, data from different sources and different numerical domains can be combined to answer questions in areas such as current and future potential habitat value, ecological/development conflict, and landscape vulnerability to climate change.
+The Conservation Biology Institute’s Environmental Evaluation Modeling System (EEMS) is a fuzzy-logic modeling framework that can be applied to a wide range of conservation and planning applications.
+With EEMS, data of different types and formats from multiple sources can be combined to answer questions such as current and future habitat value, ecological/development conflict, and landscape vulnerability to climate change.

-To use EEMS, a user builds a tree-based logic model in which the leaf nodes represent the initial data inputs.
-Initial data values are converted into fuzzy values (based on the premise that each input value can be represented by value ranging from -1 for fully false to +1 for fully true).
-Fuzzy logic operations (analogous to basic logic operations such as AND and OR) are used to combine nodes hierarchically until a final value representing the answer to a research question (e.g. What is the relative value of endangered species habitat across our study area?) is produced.
+To use EEMS, a user builds a tree-based logic model in which the bottom nodes represent the initial data inputs.
+These data values are converted into fuzzy values (based on the premise that each input value can be represented by a value ranging from -1 for fully false to +1 for fully true).
+Fuzzy logic operations (analogous to basic logic operations such as AND and OR) are then used to combine nodes hierarchically until a final value representing the answer to a research question, (e.g., what is the relative value of endangered species habitat across our study area?), is produced.

-EEMS modeling has been applied by CBI scientists in a range of ecological evaluations.
-In the Tehachapis and Southern Sierra (see the hierarchical model below), a model incorporating data for habitat presence, habitat linkage, and disturbance was used to find areas of high ecological value and to provide guidance for reserve design to inform siting Wind Energy.
-For the Bureau of Land Management Rapid Ecological Assessments of the Sonoran Desert and Colorado Plateau ecoregions, several EEMS models were developed and used to evaluate a variety of current and projected ecological metrics such as landscape and aquatic intactness.
+EEMS modeling has been applied by CBI scientists in a wide range of planning and ecological applications.
+In the Tehachapis and Southern Sierra, a model incorporating data for habitat presence, habitat linkage, and disturbance was used to find areas of high ecological value and to provide guidance for reserve design to inform siting renewable energy infrastructure.
+For the Bureau of Land Management Rapid Ecological Assessments of the Sonoran Desert and Colorado Plateau ecoregions, EEMS models were developed and used to evaluate a variety of current and projected ecological metrics such as landscape and aquatic intactness.
 This approach has also been used to support the State of California’s offshore wind renewable energy planning process via the development of EEMS models to help assess a range of important considerations such as wind energy potential, deployment feasibility, ocean uses, fisheries, and marine life occurrence.

 For an introduction to EEMS in ArcGIS, an explanation of the fuzzy logic concepts EEMS uses, and a demonstration of the EEMS Model Explorer, please click here to view a recorded webinar.